shutterstock/public-api-javascript-sdk/docs/VideosApi.md

 Name | Type | Description
 ------------- | ------------- | -------------
- start_date | Date| Show videos updated on or after the specified date end_date | Date| Show videos updated before the specified date interval | String| Show videos updated in the specified time period, where the time period is an interval (like SQL INTERVAL) such as 1 DAY, 6 HOUR, or 30 MINUTE; the default is 1 HOUR, which shows videos that were updated in the hour preceding the request, defaults to 1 HOUR page | Number| Page number, defaults to 1 per_page | Number| Number of results per page, defaults to 100
+ start_date | String| Show videos updated on or after the specified date.
+The API will default to UTC (00:00:00) if no specific time is provided, ensuring consistency. end_date | String| Show videos updated before the specified date.
+The API will default to UTC (00:00:00) if no specific time is provided, ensuring consistency.
+Please note that the end date must be at least 5 minutes after the start date. interval | String| Show videos updated in the specified time period, where the time period is an interval (like SQL INTERVAL) such as 1 DAY, 6 HOUR, or 30 MINUTE; the default is 1 HOUR, which shows videos that were updated in the hour preceding the request, defaults to 1 HOUR page | Number| Page number, defaults to 1 per_page | Number| Number of results per page, defaults to 100